infinum/dotnet-handbook/Docker.md

 ```

 You can add additional environment variables for the docker container with more `-e` switches.

+### .dockerignore

+`COPY . ./` command from the example docker script above will copy everything from the source folder, including things we don't want like downloaded packages, build artifacts, etc.

+In this example copy `.gitignore` to a `.dockerignore` to the same folder.

 ## Running ASP.NET core with HTTPS inside of docker